Arlington Bike Lane Free-for-Alls

 On a rainy Saturday morning (4/23) I was riding north on Quincy in the bike lane, approaching Fairfax.
 I noticed a minivan to my left with no regard for the lane weaving in and out, so I had my eye on them.
 Then, I came upon another driver who had pulled into the bike lane to attend to her cell phone.
 I guess it’s admirable that she stopped driving, but it would be nice if those lanes were not treated as vehicle hang-out lanes.
 So, I had my right eye on her as I’ve noticed that those with willful disregard of the bicycle lane are apt to start up again without looking around.

 Next thing I know, I look up and notice I am beginning to pull into the intersection at Fairfax and completely blow through the red light which had just changed since I had been able to look forward, what with being occupied eyeing the bozos to my right and left.
-I slam on my breaks, screeching in the rain (and thanking Green Lizard Cycling in Herndon which recently suggested I replace my breaking system with v-brakes) and then hurriedly back up as vehicles begin coming at me.
+I slam on my breaks, screeching in the rain (and thanking Green Lizard Cycling in Herndon which recently suggested I replace my braking system with v-brakes) and then hurriedly back up as vehicles begin coming at me.

 I know we’re looking to a future of protected bike lanes on Quincy.
 In the meantime, does ACPD ever issue warnings or citations* to drivers?
 Perhaps if they did this and could collect some data, it would bolster the case for protected lanes.
 The bike lane on Lynn Street in Rosslyn can be another free-for-all.